Sometimes it happens that tour operators are ready to expand their business but don’t know how to.

 - ‘Look Behind the Iron Curtain‘ tour in Prague, Czech Republic

 - The Berliner Unterwelten’s ‘Cold War Nuclear Bunkers‘ tour

 5. War Site Tours

-In the same line of tours, there are the war site tours, that can be visited with these companies:
+In the same vein of tours, there are the war site tours that can be visited with these companies:

-- 2Xplore offers tours of the Flanders Fields, where some of the most important battles of WWI took place
+- 2Xplore offers tours of Flanders Fields, where some of the most important battles of WWI took place.

 6. Religious Site Tours